-- Drop Causes the agent to drop the package that it is holding in an adjacent square (the agent must specify a compass direction).
+- Dropoff Causes the agent to drop the package that it is holding in an adjacent square (the agent must specify a compass direction; see the Direction class for predefined constants).
 If the package is dropped at its destination then it is successfully delivered and disappears.
-The package cannot be dropped on a location where there is an agent or another packages. - Idle Causes the agent to skip its turn.

-- Move Causes the agent to move one step north, south, east or west.
+The package cannot be dropped on a location where there is an agent or another package. - Idle Causes the agent to skip its turn. - Move Causes the agent to move one step north, south, east or west (see the Direction class for predefined constants).
 If the agent is holding a package, the package will move in the same direction.
 If the agent or the package is blocked by an obstacle (another package or agent) then the agent will feel a bump and not move. - Pickup Causes the agent to pick up an adjacent package at the direction specified.
 The package will be held to that side of the agent until the agent drops the package.
-The agent can only pick up one package at a time. - Say Agent broadcasts a message to all other agents.
-The message is a string.
+The agent can only pick up one package at a time, so this will fail if the agent is already holding a package.
+The agent cannot pickup a package that is held by another agent. - Say Agent broadcasts a message to all other agents.
+The message is a string and will be heard by all agents up until the sender's next action.
+The hearers will not be provided the identity of the speaker, so if this is important, it must be encoded in the message.
+The exact format and content of the message is up to you, but beware that messages are penalized per character sent in the performance measure, so communication should be used judiciously.

 Note, some actions require a parameter for use.